This trend graph shows the popularity of sales management as a discipline and search term in the previous 12 months.

 The relationship between a prospect and the company does not end when the deal is won.

 Such a personal touch also helps bolster a stronger and closer client-business relationship.

 Won deal’s contact information must be handed over to the customer success team.
-Customer success team stays in touch with the client.
+The customer success team stays in touch with your client.

 It also keeps them updated about the new product features and new product launches.

 The most important responsibilities of the customer success team are –

 - Guiding clients

 - Offering assistance whenever customers need

 Such displays of extra care and adds a personal touch to the whole customer experience.
 Apart from that, it helps the client in the early adaptation stage.

 Salesmate is the best CRM for your businessTry Salesmate for Free